nico/hack/notes/thread_local_mac.md

 have to be stored), while `int a[10000] = {1};` (a single int that's 1 followed by 9999 ints that are zero) produces an object file that's 40 kiB -- not all of the initial data is 0, so it needs to be stored in the .o file.
-(At runtime, both arrays need the same virtual memory size, but the zero-initialized data can be mapped to a copy-on-write zero page so it'll only need actual physical memory when parts of it are filled with non-zeros at runtime.
-So it's not just a disk space optmization.)
+At runtime, both arrays need the same virtual memory size, but the zero-initialized data can be mapped to a copy-on-write zero page so it'll only need actual physical memory when parts of it are filled with non-zeros at runtime.
+So it's not just a disk space optimization.

 All global variables end up in a single big chunk of memory (well, two: One for zero-initialized globals, and one for